May 16-19, 2022

-Join us for a long weekend focused on the art of punch, rug hooking and rug braiding!
+Join us for a few blissful days focused on the art of punch, rug hooking and rug braiding!

 Both beginners and experienced fiber arts enthusiasts are welcome.
 If you are a beginner, you'll want to purchase a kit from one of the teachers (we'll get you in touch with them).
 For more experienced enthusiasts, bring your works-in-progress and those projects you want to get started but just haven't!
 We have lovely spaces for everyone to work, task lamps, tables, a variety of spaces to work.
 And,best of all, we'll take care of the cooking and the dishes.

 Pat Finlayson, Gail Becker and Donna McKeever will be resources for you while you are working.
 Have a question?
 Need some advice?
 These masters of their craft will each lead a group focused on their area of expertise.

 Come and enjoy the company of other fiber enthusiasts, grow your skills, finish a project or start a new one.
 And, when you need to stretch, the grounds at Menucha are refreshing and welcoming.